soletche/Alzheimer-Detection---neural-network/README.md

 Motive
 The main motive behind sharing this dataset is to design/develop an accurate framework or architecture for the classification of Alzheimers Disease

+ I also include an explanation regarding Principal Component Analysis (PCA) and key concepts related to explained variance.